-After fifteen absences, an administrator or designee will call the parents/guardians.
-He/she will invite the parents/guardians in for a School and Family Conference to develop a School Attendance Improvement Plan (SAIP) and will inform the parents/guardians of:
+After twelve absences, an administrator or designee will call the parents/guardians.
+He/she will invite the parents/guardians in for a School and Family Conference to develop a SAIP, unless one was already conducted during the current school year, and will inform the parents/guardians of:

-- > The student's attendance record - > State and district policy on compulsory attendance law - > The possible consequences of noncompliance
+- > The student's attendance record - State and district policy on compulsory attendance law

+The possible consequences of noncompliance

 In addition, a letter will be mailed home.
-The letter will serve as official notice of their child's fifteen absences.
-A copy of the letter will be sent to the Student Support Team (SST, SAP, etc.).
+The letter will serve as official notice of their child's twelve absences.
 The letter will include:

-- > The student's attendance record - State and district policy on compulsory attendance law - District policy on excessive absences, including information that after the 20th absence, a doctor's note is required for each additional absence - > The possible consequences of noncompliance - Contact information of the truancy officer
+- > The student's attendance record - > State and district policy on compulsory attendance law - District policy on excessive absences, including information that after the fifteenth absence, a doctor's note is required for each additional absence - > The possible consequences of noncompliance - > Contact information of the truancy officer

-After twenty absences, an administrator or designee will call the parents/guardians.
-He/she will apprise them of the severity of the situation and invite them to a School and Family Conference to develop a SAIP.
+After fifteen absences, an administrator or designee will call the parents/guardians.
+He/she will apprise them of the severity of the situation and invite them to a School and Family Conference to develop a SAIP, unless one was already conducted during the current school year.
 A letter will be mailed home.
-The letter will serve as official notice of their child's 20th absence.
-It will be strongly recommended that the parent/guardian set up a School and Family Conference to address this issue.
-The letter will also state that any subsequent absence without a doctor's note will be considered unexcused and after three unexcused absences the student's attendance information will be forwarded to the magistrate's office.
+The letter will serve as official notice of their child's fifteenth absence.
+It will be strongly recommended that the parent/guardian set up a School and Family Conference to address this issue, unless one was already conducted during the current school year.
+The family has two days to contact the school for the SAIP before the school initiates contact with a phone call.
+The letter will also state that any subsequent absence without a doctor's note will be considered unexcused and may be forwarded to the magistrate's office.
+Referral to the SAP Team is at the discretion of the school counselor who will be copied in the letter.
 A copy of this letter will be mailed to Children and Youth Services, as authorized by the building administrator.